ntogasa/campground_scavenger/README.md

 This application allows you to mass-search availabilities for many campgrounds at the click of a button.

-For instance, if you want to find an available campground in Yosemite National Park, rather than visiting each campground's webpage you can use Campground Checker to search them all at once.
+For instance, if you want to find an available campsite in Yosemite National Park, rather than visiting each individual campground's webpage you can use Campground Checker to search them all at once.

 #### API - Access Campground IDs, Names, Parents